 In student view, the hint appears as a clickable link next to its corresponding question part.
 Once students click on this link, the hint will appear in a modal window.
 The text that appears in this window only corresponds to the question part.
 In other words, if you click on the "See Hint" link in Part 1, you will only see the Hint text for Part 1.
 When editing the assignment settings, you have the ability to turn hints on or off for this question.

 The Explanation section, also known as the Solution section, is located directly underneath the Hint Text section.
 This is the section you use to write the Solution, which is an in-depth explanation as to how to solve the problem.

 The Text Editor in the Explanation section has all of the same buttons as the Text Editor in the Introduction section.
 However, it also includes a button that allows you to create a static graph, which is located next to the Static Molecular Drawing button.

-In student view, the Explanation will appear in a modal window when you click on the “Explanation” link in the Solution tab.
+In student view, the Explanation will appear in a pop-up window when you click on the “Explanation” link in the Solution tab.
 Depending on the assignment’s settings, students may be directed to the tab when they give up, or when they exhaust their allowed attempts on the problem.